-Are you thinking about filing bankruptcy?
+Are you thinking about filing for bankruptcy?
 Are you afraid of the stigma attached to it?
-Is the stigma keeping you from taking advantage of what could be the best option to address financial troubles?
+Is the stigma of bankruptcy keeping you from taking advantage of what could be the best option to address financial troubles?
 Did you know that our bankruptcy system is provided for in the US Constitution?

-The stigma of filing for bankruptcy can come in the form of negative views of friends and family or it can be more concrete in the form of inability or difficulty in obtaining credit.
+The stigma of filing for bankruptcy can come in the form of negative views of friends and family, or it can be more concrete in the form of inability or difficulty in obtaining credit.
 Although the stigma of bankruptcy varies greatly and there may be some truth to it, you shouldn't dismiss the possibility and the potential positives of filing bankruptcy without careful thought.
-If you consider an actual cost and benefit analysis before filing for bankruptcy, you may discover what hundreds of thousands of people do every year: that bankruptcy is worth it..
+If you consider an actual cost-benefit analysis before filing for bankruptcy, you may discover that what hundreds of thousands of people do every year: that bankruptcy is worth it.

 Emotional and Social Stigma

 This side of the stigma does not affect your finances in any way.
 It purely relates to how people view you.
 So, if you are a person who is very concerned with what people think of you, the social stigma may matter greatly.
 However, you should be aware that although all of your creditors will learn of your bankruptcy filing, it is not very likely that other people will.
 Although a bankruptcy case is a public matter, most people do not go out looking to see who has filed for bankruptcy.
 Even if people do find out about your bankruptcy, you may be surprised how understanding they may be, particularly in a rough economy.
 You may even discover that some of your friends or family members have filed also.
 By some estimates, one in 10 adults in the United States will file bankruptcy at some point.
 Think about that next time you're sitting in the PTA meeting or Sunday school class.